Are naps coming back with us to the office?

 A late-April 2020 survey by career firm Zippia found 33% of workers admit to napping while working from home—and in some states, that percentage was as high as 67%.

-“So many people we speak to have said that one of the best things about working from home is that they have been able to have a nap in the day and work more effective afterwards as a result,” says Moore.
+“So many people we speak to have said that one of the best things about working from home is that they have been able to have a nap in the day and work more effectively afterwards as a result,” says Moore.

 If your office isn’t nap-friendly, you can begin the conversation.
-Perhaps the most important, is to actually acknowledge that you do nap and, if you’ve got some pull in the company, block out map times in your shared calendar.
+Perhaps most important is to actually acknowledge that you do nap and, if you’ve got some pull in the company, block out map times in your shared calendar.

 “Many senior people within companies nap, but they do so behind metaphorical close doors, and don’t talk about their secret energy hack,” says Moore.

-People whose jobs offer a hybrid model moving forward could still sneak in a few naps per week while at home, but tech firms, start-ups and even established businesses could make the shift back to the traditional 9-5 a bit less traumatic, says Moore, with what amounts to a slightly different break than most people already take each day.
+People whose jobs offer a hybrid model moving forward could still sneak in a few naps per week while at home, but tech firms, start-ups and even established businesses could make the shift back to the traditional 9-5 a bit less traumatic, Moore says, with what amounts to a slightly different break than most people already take each day.

 “I think that bringing naps to the office could help people transition because going from telecommuting back to the traditional work environment will be exhausting for many,” she says.
 “And being able to shut their eyes without shame for 10 to 20 minutes in the day could make all the difference.”